Stevie Cameron: Eurocopter hearings

 In his 2004 book A Secret Trial: Brian Mulroney, Stevie Cameron and the Public Trust, Kaplan outlined evidence that illustrated the RCMP's perception of Cameron as a confidential RCMP informant.
 A special juridical hearing convened in spring 2004 to assess Cameron's status as a confidential informant.
 This arose out of the Airbus investigation leading to warrants issued in a case against the company Eurocopter and then sealing of documents that mentioned Cameron in 2001.

 The new hearing was held in Toronto's Osgoode Hall courthouse before justice Edward Then.
 Then was the judge that allowed Cameron's name to be sealed from the public back at an evidence hearing for the Eurocopter case in 2001.
 Chief Superintendent Allan Matthews, the RCMP officer in charge of the Airbus investigation in 2001, recanted almost all of his previous testimony regarding Cameron's status as a confidential informant at the May 31, 2004 hearing.
 Matthews admitted that Cameron was not considered an RCMP confidential informant, contradicting previous assertions he made in court.

 The confusion occurred due to the initial investigator, retired Staff Sergeant Fraser Fiegenwald.
 It was he that made contact with Cameron in 1995 and obtained documents from her.
-He considered her a confidential informant and through the RCMP's legal console, told Matthews in 2001 to consider her a confidential informant in his initial testimony.
+He considered her a confidential informant and through the RCMP's legal counsel, told Matthews in 2001 to consider her a confidential informant in his initial testimony.
 He also admitted that Cameron was telling the truth when she said any information she had shared with the RCMP was already in the public domain, and that the information she shared was of little help to their investigation.